Infinite Mode Quantum Gaussian States: Abstract

 \section{Abstract}

 Quantum Gaussian states on Bosonic Fock spaces are quantum versions of Gaussian distributions.
-Here infinite mode quantum Gaussian states have been explored.
-They are type I quasi-free states.
-We extend many of the results of Parthasarathy \cite{Par10} and \cite{Par13} to the infinite mode case.
-This include various characterizations, convexity and symmetry properties.\\
+In this paper we explore infinite mode quantum Gaussian states.
+We extend many of the results of Parthasarathy in \cite{Par10} and \cite{Par13} to the infinite mode case, which includes various characterizations, convexity and symmetry properties.